thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 * TOC
 {:toc}

-This guide will help you set up the OPC-UA connector for the ThingsBoard IoT Gateway.
+This documentation will help you set up the OPC-UA connector for the ThingsBoard IoT Gateway.
 We'll explain the configuration parameters in simple terms to make it easy for you to understand and follow.
 The OPC-UA (Open Platform Communications Unified Architecture) is a machine-to-machine communication protocol for industrial automation, and this connector allows seamless integration with the ThingsBoard platform.